Homepage

 It's good practice to put your containers on a dedicated network.
 Replace

-).sudo docker network create (name of network)
+(name of network)with your desired network name (e.g.,my-app-network).sudo docker network create (name of network)

 App Templates